zalvexe/zalvexe/README.md

 Hi, I’m Zalfa Nafila Khairunnisa, i'm an electrical eng student who really interested in programming:)
-I’m currently learning programming algorithms in C++ and i also do some CTF (Capture The Flag) :D
+Currently learning programming algorithms in C++ and OpenCV in python and i also do some CTF (Capture The Flag) :D

 Also, other things i do besides programming🌼 :
 - Playing Piano